hoangph3/mlops-labs/ml-serving/multi-model/README.md

 ### Start serving our model

-Now that we have our config in-place, we can start the server by running `mlserver start .`.
+Now that we have our config in-place, we can start the server.
 This needs to either be ran from the same directory where our config files are or pointing to the folder where they are.

 ```shell
 mlserver start .
 ```

 ```
 2023-07-25 23:05:15,731 [mlserver.parallel] DEBUG - Starting response processing loop...
 2023-07-25 23:05:15,732 [mlserver.rest] INFO - HTTP server running on http://0.0.0.0:9080